Coding and Programming

-At Waterway Primary School, we want to prepare our students for the Digital Century and one of the ways to achieve this is through the introduction of Coding and Programming.
-Exposing students to Coding and Programming promotes their computational thinking and develops their problem-solving skills.
+At Waterway Primary School, we want to prepare our students for the Digital Century.
+One of the ways to achieve this is through the introduction of Coding and Programming.
+This promotes development in student’s computational thinking and problem-solving skills.

-Hence, the school has partnered Infocomm and Media Authority (IMDA) to bring programmes such as the Code For Fun (CFF) and Digital Maker for our students.
-These programmes anchor on the academic learning of related concepts using visual-based programming language, such as Scratch, and combining it with robotic kits, such as Lego WeDo, MoWay, and microcontrollers, such as Micro:bit, Arduino and Raspberry Pi, to create a coding experience for the student.
+The school has partnered Infocomm and Media Authority (IMDA) to introduce programmes such as the Code For Fun (CFF) and Digital Maker for our students.
+These programmes anchor on the academic learning of related concepts using visual-based programming language, such as Scratch.

-When students progress through each programme, they are given opportunities to practice breaking down a problem into smaller parts, planning the sequence of steps, recognising patterns, evaluating solutions and focusing on the important details in their computing lessons.
-At the same time, they are actually equipping themselves with problem-solving skills that will help them enhance their learning of mathematics, science and other subjects, and even to solve problems in daily life.
+Through these learning opportunities, students are equipping themselves with problem-solving skills that will help them enhance their learning of mathematics, science and other subjects, and even to solve problems in daily life.